SAIKUMAR073/Digital-Image-Processing/README.md

 Task-->Read a color image,convert the color image to gray scale and perform histogram equalization by algorithm discussed in class(i.e of wikipedia site). also check with direct function avaialable.
 ## ClassAssignment6
+Task-->Read a color image,convert the color image to gray scale and do contrast maniplution.\
+display output images.\
+-----------------Contrast Manipulation-------------------\
+to increase contrast we multiple image with a constant, greater than one.\
+to decrease contrast we multiple image with a constant, lesser than one.\
+## ClassAssignment7
+---------------------Bit Plane Slicing--------------------------\
+Bit plane slicing is a method of representing an image with one or more bits of the byte used for each pixel.
+One can use only MSB to represent the pixel, which reduces the original gray level to a binary image. \
+The three main goals of bit plane slicing is:\
+--Converting a gray level image to a binary image.\
+--Representing an image with fewer bits and corresponding the image to a smaller size\
+--Enhancing the image by focussing.
+## ClassAssignment8
+-->Contrast maniplulation of the Color image
+## ClassAssignment9
+-->Shannon Fano Coding : Shannon Fano Algorithm is an entropy encoding technique for lossless data compression of multimedia.it assigns a code to each symbol based on their probabilities of occurrence.
+It is a variable-length encoding scheme, that is, the codes assigned to the symbols will be of varying length.